 A broken filling is a minor and fairly common emergency.
 If you notice a broken or dislodged filling, be sure to schedule an appointment as soon as possible.
 A broken filling will put your tooth at risk of developing further decay.
-During your appointment, Richard A. McKinney, DMD will replace the filling to improve the structure and seal off the area from harmful bacteria.
+During your appointment, Dr. Robert McCullough will replace the filling to improve the structure and seal off the area from harmful bacteria.

 Knocking Out a Tooth

 If you or a family member knocks out a permanent tooth, there are a few steps you should take to save the tooth.
 The most important thing you can do is keep the tooth moist at all times.
 If possible, put the tooth back in the socket.
 You can also place the tooth in a small container of water or milk.
 Milk is preferred.
 When handling the tooth always hold it from the crown, never the root.
 Do not remove or scrub off any attached tissue fragments.
 You have the best chance of saving the tooth if you receive treatment within the hour.

 If you chip or break a tooth, the first thing you should do is collect all the pieces.
 Next, you should immediately rinse out your mouth with warm water to clean the area.
 While a chipped tooth may not immediately constitute a dental emergency, it may worsen over time.
 We may suggest dental bonding or a dental crown to improve the aesthetics and function of the tooth.

 Dental Pain and Trauma